 Her arrest and subsequent trial made Parks a national symbol for the Civil Rights Movement.
 Her arrest also lead to the Montgomery Bus Boycott that was a political and social protest campaign against racial segregation.
 Although the boycott only lasted 21 days, it was instrumental in the Supreme Court decision to declare Alabama’s practice of segregation unconstitutional.

 Parks has remained a symbol for the Civil Rights Movement even after her death in 2005 at the age of 92.
 She has been called the “First Lady of Civil Rights,” by the United States Congress, and “The Mother of the Freedom Movement.”
-She has been honored by the U.S. Government with prestigious awards such as the Presidential Medal of Freedom, and Congressional Gold Medal.
-She has been honored with her own museum in Michigan, and has received several other civil rights awards both before and after her death.
+She has been honoured by the U.S. Government with prestigious awards such as the Presidential Medal of Freedom, and Congressional Gold Medal.
+She has been honoured with her own museum in Michigan, and has received several other civil rights awards both before and after her death.